cdolly/cdolly/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Cameron Dolly and I'm a student-athlete graduating from Rollins College in May of 2023.
-I have a BA in Computer Science with a Minor in Data Analytics.
+My name is Cameron Dolly and I'm an ex-student-athlete who graduated from Rollins College in May of 2023.
+I have a BA in Computer Science with a Minor in Data Analytics and currently find myself in a paid media management/analytics role.
 Please check out some of my work and projects I've completed!

 Feel free to reach out to me if you have any questions!